moajo/terraform-metadata/README.md

 ## 1. Generate `meta.json` by terraform

 The following code outputs information about the infrastructure created by terraform in `meta.json`.
-このファイルは git 管理します。
+This file should be under git version control.

 ```terraform
 module "metadata" {